 The mission of the Biology Program is to provide a strong undergraduate education in the fundamental principles of biology and train students to use the research methods practiced by biologists.
 The program is designed to prepare undergraduates for future careers in life sciences research, biotechnology, medicine, dentistry, and other allied health fields.

-New Faculty to Join the Department
+New Faculty Joins the Department

 Two new faculty members will be joining the Department in August.
 Swati Agrawal is a new Assistant Professor in the Department.
 Her research interest is cell biology.
 She will be teaching Biol 340 (Cellular Biology).
 Ginny Morriss is also a new Assistant Professor in the Department.
 A geneticist, Dr. Morriss’ research focuses on understanding how deregulation of energy metabolism pathways in the disease myotonic dystrophy type 1 leads to skeletal muscle wasting.
 Among other courses, Ginny will be teaching (Biol 341) General Genetics.